cpputest/cpputest/README_TestDoubles.md

 Expectations and Actuals lifecycles are scoped to their static usage- i.e. an Expectation created in TEST_SETUP will *FAIL* if not Actual call is made before the end of TEST_SETUP.

-In this way, there is no need for mock().checkexpectations() as Expects and Actuals verify themselves per there lifecycle.
+In this way, there is no need for mock().checkexpectations() as Expects and Actuals verify themselves per lifecycle.